wave-centre/cibig/docs/course_materials/SLURM/slurm.md

 ### Practice 3 : Transferring files to or from the nas `rsync`

-1. Using rsync, transfer a file from your computer to your personnal folder <code>/home/login</code> on the nas
+1. Using rsync, transfer a file from your computer to your personnal folder <code>/home/login</code> on the storage server
-2. Verify the result with ls from bioinfo-master1.ird.fr
+2. Verify the result with ls from the master: 160.120.108.164
-3. Using rsync, transfer the file <code>/share/formation/Slurm/TPassembly/TP.txt</code> from the nas to your PC
+3. Using rsync, transfer the file <code>/share/formation/Slurm/TPassembly/TP.txt</code> from the storage server to your PC